Nick Pratto Player Props: Royals vs. Yankees

 Nick Pratto At The Plate

-- He has gone deep in 8.3% of his games this year, and 2.1% of his plate appearances.

-- Pratto has driven in a run in 21 games this year (29.2%), including seven games with more than one RBI (9.7%).
+- Pratto has an RBI in 22 of 73 games this season, with multiple RBI in seven of them.
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.